-I'm Matt Kass and I've been working as a producer, songwriter, mixer and musician in studios nationally for over 10+ years.
+I've been working as a producer, songwriter, mixer and multi-instrumentalist in studios nationally for over 10+ years.
 I bring a deep musical knowledge, an intuitive creative sense and hard work ethic to my collaborations.
 Whether I'm producing, writing mixing or playing, my style is a blend of musicality, technical skill, and sonic creativity.

-Originally from Philadelphia, I'm currently based in the vibrant hub of East Nashville, TN which has the highest concentration of musicians/studios per capita out of anywhere in the world.
-It's a truly inspiring place to live and work, and I have access to some of it's best studios and musicians.
+Originally from Philadelphia, I'm currently based in the vibrant hub of East Nashville, TN, It's a truly inspiring place to live and work, and I have access to some of it's best studios and musicians.

-I specialize in indie, rock & pop, with an emphasis on textures and dynamic arrangements.
+I specialize in Pop, Indie, Psych, Alternative, Rock and Alt-R&B with an emphasis on textures and dynamic arrangements.
 I approach my work as a conduit for emotional expression, where everything serves the song, vibe and performance.

 in 2008, I won "Best Live Album" at the Indie Music Awards for "Tale of Two Cities" by The Brakes, which I produced. in 2013, I co-composed, engineered & mixed the score to the feature length documentary "First Comes Love" for HBO Documentaries.
 My compositions have aired on National TV shows & commercials, and have garnered over 100+ million impressions.